MattB17/ComputerNetworks/terminology.md

 ### T
 * **TCAM:** Ternary Content Addressable Memory
 * **TCP:** Transmission Control Protocol
+* **TCP Incast**
+  * Many connections, oblivious of one another, send a synchronized burst of packets to a single destination that overloads the network, causing high loss rates and timeouts
 * **TDM:** Time-Division Multiplexing
  * Technique used to partition a broadcast channel's bandwidth among all nodes sharing that channel based on time
  * time is divided into frames and if there are N nodes then a frame has N slots